h5wawaji/single_capture_and_recaptured_image_classification/README.md

+# 有预训练但是没train

-# Single Capture and Recaptured Image Classificator
+Single Capture and Recaptured Image Classificator

 GUI with a CNN-trained image classifier to recognize recaptured images from single captures images.
 Made for the Master's Thesis "Implementation and Optimization of a Deep Learning-Based Detection Method for Recaptured Images" at [Berlin Hochschule für Technik](https://www.bht-berlin.de/).